legendarycode3/decentralized-stablecoin/README.md

 #### 3. Health Factor Calculation:
 Before minting DSC, the protocol calculates the user’s `Health Factor`, which represents the safety of the collateralized position. </br>
 * A Health Factor `above 1` indicates that the position is safely collateralized. </br>
-* A Health Factor `below 1` indicates that the position is undercollateralized and may be liquidated.
+* A Health Factor `below 1` indicates that the position is undercollateralized and may be liquidated. </br>
+The protocol enforces a liquidation